 IBM i is a robust and reliable operating environment.
 It is still used by many organizations today, especially for data-heavy applications.
 Over the years, businesses have heavily customized IBM i applications to suit their business processes.
 Most of these applications, however, run on an RPG code format that outputs to monolithic 5250 green screens.
 These screens contrast starkly with modern software expectations.

 While 5250 green screens are effective, they don’t provide the rich UX-based experience users demand from modern software applications.
 In addition, because of the knowledge gap and dwindling talent pool of IBM i developers, most organizations run on multiple computing systems.
 They generally have a different IBM i development team siloed from developers working on other computing systems.
 This also adds to the complexity surrounding data and application integration within organizations running on IBM i.

 Microsoft’s .NET Framework can address these issues by enabling the development of Windows or Web applications that integrate seamlessly with IBM i.
 Microsoft .NET Framework applications provide end-users with a rich graphical interface that integrates with IBM i databases as well as existing RPG and COBOL programs and stored procedures.
 While .NET technology provides a solid foundation for building modern graphical IBM i applications, security is always an issue when it comes to developing IBM i .NET applications.

-In this article, you’ll learn how to modernize your IBM i by building secure .NET applications.
+In this article, you’ll learn how to do IBM i modernization by building secure .NET applications.